mazwat/mazwat.github.io/design-patterns-lm.md

 }
 ```

 Enemy class inherits from IEnemy interface.
-It contains generic list of Observers - `List<IObserver>`,  using interface as an object CLICK allows you to store objects of any class that inherits from IObserver interface.
+It contains generic list of Observers - `List<IObserver>`,  using interface as an object -`Enemy : IEnemy` allows you to store objects of any class that inherits from IObserver interface.
-Notify() is called whenever health value is changing.
+`Notify()` is called whenever health value is changing.
 A Lambda expression is used to determine the change at each position in the list with the Update.
 CLICK
 Subscribe and Unsubscribe methods are using methods from List library CLICK

 ## Design Patterns in Embedded Systems